You can download a brief, 2-page bio. Some short, paragraph-length biosketches are also available.

 U.S. Government

 Dr. Spafford has been consulted by parts of the U.S. government, including delivering formal Congressional testimony nine times.
-He has contributed to 10 major amicus curiae briefs before U.S. courts, including the Supreme Court.
+He has contributed to 18 briefs before U.S. courts, including 11 major amicus curiae briefs, several before the Supreme Court.
 He has acted in an advisory capacity for several agencies and commissions as detailed above.

 Media

-Spaf has a nearly 40-year history of being a resource for, and quoted in, news media.
+Spaf has over four decades of history as a resource for, and quoted in, news media.
 This has included video appearances on ABC News, CNN, Fox News, and the BBC.
 He has been interviewed and quoted numerous times in the NY Times, Wall St Journal, Newsweek, the Washington Post, USA Today, the Chronicle of Higher Education, Consumer Reports, Wired, and other international, national, and regional outlets.

 Writing & Editing